-- (a) Posting and assignment of all extra-duty jobs. - (b) Ensuring all contracts are reviewed, approved, and that all departmental policies and procedures are followed. - (c) Ensuring that a signed memorandum of understanding and/or contract is in place to ensure all parties are aware of stipulations or guidelines set in place for the particular job, to include compensation. - (d) Preparing an operational plan approved by the Special Operations Commander or his designee. - (e) Determining which extra-duty assignments require a supervisor.
-If a job qualifies for a supervisor, the Extra-Duty Coordinator will assign one after posting the assignment. - (f) May develop an employee list (pool) based on eligibility, prior performance, and any special requirements of a particular assignment.
+- a.
+Reviewing and approving of all extra-duty jobs. - b.
+Ensuring all extra duty assignments are reviewed, approved, and that all departmental policies and procedures are followed. - c.
+Ensuring that a signed memorandum of understanding and/or contract is in place to ensure all parties are aware of stipulations or guidelines set in place for the particular job, to include compensation. - d.
+When necessary or applicable, preparing an operational plan approved by the Special Operations Commander or his designee.

+e.
+May develop an employee list (pool) based on eligibility, prior performance, and any special requirements of a particular assignment.